 The family genealogist allows his client, in addition to establishing the filiation of an ancestor or the knowledge of exciting family events, to be able to exercise his civil rights.

-When a family name is in the process of extinction, a name raising procedure allows a person who can prove his or her degree of kinship to the last holder of the name, to then take possession of it.
+When a family name is in the process of extinction, a 'name raising procedure' allows a person who can prove his or her degree of kinship to the last holder of the name, to then take possession of it.
 The genealogist contributes to these formal legal proceedings by providing witness to the ancestral line.

-The family genealogist will also be called upon to research civil status records and archives, transcriptions, the history of a property, the biography of an ancestor, etc...
+The family genealogist can also be called upon to delve into civil status records and archives, transcriptions, the history of a property or the biography of an ancestor.

-Upsetting emotions and unexpected reactions can occur once the genealogist's answer is given: a 90-year-old man who is moved and weeps over a military registration of an ancestor he has been looking for all his life, prison registers detailing the reasons for the imprisonment of an ancestor and finally explaining all the consequences (financial, rejection, shame, etc.). ) hidden over several generations, a family denial about the abandonment of a child or a person in their tree... are sometimes experienced as trauma.
+Unexpected emotions and even upsetting reactions can occur once stories emerge; a 90-year-old man who is moved and weeps over a military registration of an ancestor he has been looking for all his life, prison registers detailing the reasons for the imprisonment of an ancestor, hidden over several generations, a family denial about the abandonment of a child or a person in their tree...
+These are all sometimes experienced as trauma.

-In this sense, there is nothing more alive than genealogy.
+In this sense, from my perspective there is no activity more 'alive' than genealogy.

-It acts as a revealer of links to oneself, reactivates anger, sorrow, joy and also revives hope.
+It acts as a revealer of links to ones' true self, reactivates anger, sorrow, joy and also revives hope.

-Not everyone is ready to welcome these revelations, this official truth.
+Not everyone is ready to welcome these revelations.

 Some will choose to repeat their family history while others will opt for reparation and genealogical liberation.

-So what do you want to do with them?
+So what do you want to do with that knowledge?